-Take the following approach to combat frustration: when you feel frustrated, it’s because you’re not achieving the results you wish to have.
-So dig deep and let frustration motivate you to move forward and take the steps necessary towards your desired state.
+Dig deep and let frustration motivate you to move forward and take the steps necessary toward your desired state.

 2. Use Frustration to Attract What You Want In Your Life

-The wonderful thing about frustration is that it is crystal clear feedback that something in your life is NOT ideal.
+The wonderful thing about frustration is that it is clear feedback that something in your life is not ideal.

 3. Frustration Makes You Responsible